vesalukkarila/confident-spring-01-backend-without-spring/README.md

 # simple-webapp
-Learning to create a simple backend for web application using Java without any Spring features
+Learning to create a simple backend for web application using Java without any Spring features.

 ## Learning goals
 For what need Spring is created.